Manaslu Tsum Valley Trek - 19 Days

 Itinerary

-After an early breakfast, start your journey with a drive along the Prithvi Highway, west of Kathmandu.
-The scenic drive will take you through views of terraced fields, rushing rivers, beautiful villages, and dense forests.
-Travel across the Trishuli River to Dhading Bensi, then head to Arughat.
-Passing through picturesque villages, we continued north through Dorandi Khola towards Gorkha.
-The road offers breathtaking views of Manaslu and Ganesh Himal.
-But our destination is still a 2-hour drive from Arughat to Soti Khola.
+After an early breakfast, begin your journey by driving west from Kathmandu along the Prithvi Highway.
+Enjoy the scenic views of terraced fields, rushing rivers, traditional villages, and dense forests.
+Cross the Trishuli River to reach Dhading Bensi, then continue to Arughat.
+The road passes through charming villages and offers breathtaking views of Manaslu and Ganesh Himal.
+From Arughat, it’s a 2-hour drive north to reach your destination, Soti Khola.

 Cross the Taro Khola River and walk upstream to Khola Beni.
 The route takes you through a dramatic gorge with waterfalls and rock formations formed by several landslides.
 After crossing a bridge, you will reach the small village of Kholabesi and then the natural hot springs of Tatopani (Tatopani means hot water in Nepali).